Learning the Transcendental Meditation technique

 I had tried practices that required arduous concentration, and others that urged me to just sit and be without judgment, aiming to achieve a state of “non-doing” or awareness of “what is.”
 There were also the contemplative meditations: exploring lofty ideas, trying to visualize the sublime.
 All these practices, even the passive striving for non-doing, gave me something to do or accomplish in meditation — and they all required some effort.
 I found them rather difficult and often unsatisfying in results.
 Now I was being told that effective meditation was utterly simple and completely effortless.

 He explained that TM practice is not mind control, not contemplating or thinking about anything in particular, not just watching your thoughts or your breathing.
 Rather, it’s a technique for transcending mental activity, for going beyond the mind’s boundaries to experience “pure Being.”
-The process is easy and natural because it’s based entirely on the mind’s natural tendency to seek fields of greater happiness.
+The process is easy and natural, he said, because it’s based entirely on the mind’s natural tendency to seek fields of greater happiness.

 That principle took some explaining.
 If you’re reading a magazine and lose interest in an article, you’ll thumb the pages for something better.
 If a lecture gets tedious and you overhear a favorite song in the distance, your attention naturally tends toward the music.
 Our minds are busy not because they’re wandering aimlessly and need to be controlled, but because we’re looking for more knowledge and enjoyment.
 The TM technique utilizes this innate tendency.
 “We don’t control the mind,” the teacher said.
 “We satisfy the mind."